 - General Division – deals with other disputes under the rules of a sport (including, for example, disputes that might arise under a sport's Member Protection Policy)

 - Appeals Division – deals with appeals from the Anti-Doping or General Divisions, as well as appeals from decisions made by ‘in-house’ sport tribunals.

 The NST is managed by the Chief Executive Officer, Mr John Boultbee AM.

-The NST is supported by a Registry within the Australian Government Department of Health.
+The NST is supported by a Registry within the Australian Government Department of Health and Aged Care.

 Our Tribunal Members have expertise and experience in a range of sporting, legal and medical fields.